Canada advances to World Cup for first time in 36 years

 Because Canada was ranked 73rd in July 2020 when the format was announced, it had to advance through two early rounds and was playing its 17th qualifier Sunday.
 Canada has improved to 33rd.

 Snow fell at times at BMO Field.
-Temperatures were in the 20s at game time but its didn’t daunt a sellout crowd.
+Temperatures were in the 20s at game time but its didn’t daunt a red-clad crowd of more than 29,000.

 Larin put Canada in front early with his team-leading 13th goal of the qualifying tournament.
 He had another clear chance in the 38th minute but the ball went just wide.